Visit the Music Lab with your baby

 Estelle Lai

 Estelle is an Honours student at the University of Auckland.
-She has a passion for psychology and music which has led her to join the Music Lab where she will be conducting research on the social implications of music.
+She has a passion for psychology and music which has led her to join the Music Lab where she conducts research on the social implications of music.
 When she’s not studying, her interests outside of music include painting, reading, gaming and finding good places to eat.

 collaborators, past and present